Energy Assistance Program:

-She is so excited and so thankful to us for letting her know about this opportunity.
+They were so excited and thankful to us for informing them about this opportunity.
 It definitely will enrich their lives and makes home ownership a reality for this family.
 This is such a major accomplishment for them and they are on the road to meeting their major goal that was set up through family partnership.

-It was discussed in a Head Start classroom about coming up with a fund raiser to help the children in Haiti ….This Head Start class could not come up with an event to raise money but instead talked about the importance of sharing with others when they are in need.
-As a result of this discussion one of the little girls in the class went through all her toys before Christmas and had her mom donate these toys to their church to be shared with other little boys and girls that are less fortunate.
-So the message was well received and as a result of this, another little girl going through a rough time was given this small act of kindness to show her that someone cares and wanted to brighten her life with this selfless act of love and compassion.
+In one of our Head Start classrooms, the children discussed about the importance of sharing with others when they are in need.
+As a result of this discussion, one of the little girls in the class went through all her toys before Christmas and had her mom donate these toys to their church to be shared with other little boys and girls that are less fortunate.
+The message was well received and as a result of this, another little girl that was going through a rough time was given this small act of kindness to show her that someone cares and wanted to brighten her life with this selfless act of love and compassion.

-Through Head Start and their partnership with the Warrick County School Corporation, children are able to receive early intervention services that aid them in becoming kindergarten ready.
-For two years we had a child with a severe speech delay enrolled in our Head Start program.
+Through Head Start, children are able to receive early intervention services that aid them in becoming kindergarten ready.
+For two years we had a child with a severe speech delay enrolled in our Head Start Program.
 His speech delay was causing him to fall behind in other areas.
-After completing a speech evaluation he became enrolled in Head Start and the Warrick County School Cooperative Preschool as well.
-Through the first year he was very quiet and would play alongside other children.
+After completing a speech evaluation, he became enrolled in Head Start and the Warrick County School Cooperative Preschool.
+Throughout the first year he was very quiet and would play alongside other children.
 He lacked confidence in himself and would rarely participate in activities.
 With each activity he was offered love, support, and encouragement, even if he seemed uninterested.
 By the second year he had become “Mr. Popularity”.
-He had grown to be confident in himself and joined in with group activities.
+He grown to be confident in himself and joined in with group activities.
 He learned how to play with others and how to use his words to interact with friends.
 Each day he gained more and more knowledge and was getting excited for Kindergarten.
 When he completed his Lollipop test for Kindergarten his mom came in and shared the exciting news.
-He had completed the test with the teacher and had only missed two questions.
-He also could recognize every letter and numbers up to twenty.
-His speech had also greatly improved and he spoke in complete sentences.
+He had completed the test with the teacher and only missed two questions.
+He also recognized every letter and numbers up to twenty.
+His speech greatly improved and he spoke in complete sentences.
 After two great years we were sad to see him go, but thrilled to know that he was ready to conquer whatever came his way.

-When my daughter returned to Head Start after summer break she was excited and had missed her teachers and her friends.
+When my daughter returned to Head Start after summer break she was excited and missed her teachers and her friends.
 She was content and independent at school and at home.
 She was more sociable and was making better choices.
-By the end of the fall semester we discovered that she could read really well.
-My daughter has also been released from speech with no continuing concerns.
+By the end of the fall semester, we discovered that she could read really well.
+My daughter was also released from speech with no continuing concerns.
 Watching her thrive and become successful has done so much to alleviate my worries and the guilt that I had felt when she first began.

 You’ve made a huge difference for my child.
 Thank you!

-At our first parent-teacher conference last fall, we were discussing a Head Start student’s progress with a new parent.
-The young mother looked so proud as we shared, “He has just blossomed this year!
+At one of our first parent-teacher conference we discussed a Head Start student’s progress with a new parent.
+The young mother looked very proud as we shared, “He has just blossomed this year!
 He is reading and writing letters all the time.
 He is so enthusiastic that he has become a real leader in our class.
 We are just amazed at how he is soaking up everything and asking for more!”

 She nodded and smiled in agreement.
-She said that he reads signs all the time.
-“S-T-O-P spells stop, Mom!
-Number 2-3-1;” he reads everywhere we go!
-She said, “We went to a store recently and outside the store, we had to stop while he read all the letters in the sign.”
+She said that he reads signs everywhere we go!
+She said, “We went to a store recently and outside the store we had to stop while he read all the letters on the sign.”
 She paused and smiled, then continued to say that she is so pleased with how far he has come in his time at Head Start.
-She said, “You know, two years ago he could barely talk and now he talks all the time, and reads, and spells.
+She said, “You know, two years ago he could barely talk and now he talks all the time, reads, and spells.
 It’s just great!”

 Very early in my Head Start career, I had a young boy who was hearing impaired.
-He did well in Head Start as I recall.
-Just this year, when inviting community business people to come to Head Start to help us learn about letters and communities, I invited this young man, my former student, to bring his Ice truck to our classroom and show the children what he does.
-He did.
-He actually owns his own small business that he taught us about!
-It was fun and rewarding to have a former student give back to Head Start by volunteering and taking time out of his busy schedule to teach our current young students about life.
-He actually donated some ice for the water table and so his visit turned into a science lesson also.
+I recall him doing well in class.
+I invited this young man, my former student, to bring his ice truck to our classroom and show the children what he does.
+This former student of mine accepted the invitation and taught the children about his own small business.
+It was fun and rewarding to have a former student give back to Head Start by volunteering and taking time out of his busy schedule to teach our students.
+He actually donated some ice for the water table which made his visit also turn into a science lesson.